skypilot-org/skypilot/docs/source/reference/config.rst

     # If you have "specifically targeted" reservations (set by the
     # `specific_reservations` field below): This field will automatically be set
     # to true.
     #
+    # Note: this setting is default to false for performance reasons, as it can
+    # take half a minute to retrieve the reservations from GCP when set to true.
+    #
     # Default: false.
     prioritize_reservations: false